hyperledger-solang/solang/docs/running.rst

   Depending on which target Solang is compiling for, different language features are supported.
 For example, when compiling for substrate, the constructor can be overloaded with different prototypes.
-With burrow, only one constructor prototype is allowed.
+With Hyperledger Burrow, only one constructor prototype is allowed.

 Using Solang on the command line
 --------------------------------